-Upon receipt of the EA and prior to site establishment/bush clearance, a qualified botanist will conduct a plant identification walkthrough with site management to identify any Brachystelma franksiae and/or other plants in need of a plant removal permit.
-The botanist will also advise the permit holder on the need for a license in terms of the National Forest Act, 1998 to allow the clearance of trees in areas that may be deemed "Natural Forest".
+Upon receipt of the EA and prior to site establishment/bush clearance, a qualified botanist will conduct a plant identification walkthrough with site management to identify any Boscia albitrunca, Vachellia erioloba and/or other plants in need of a plant removal permit.
 Bush clearance will only commence upon receipt of the applicable plant permits.
 The environmental control officer (ECO) will assess the compliance of the permit holder with the conditions of said permits.